AutoCAD I: Introduction

 ARCH-40001

-- Students must be enrolled at least one day before the course start date, due to the enrollment process and the short duration of the course.
+- Students must be enrolled by 5pm PT, one day prior to the course start date, due to the enrollment process and the short duration of the course.

 - This course is administered through the Virtual Design & Construction Institute's (VDCI) online portal: ucsdextension.matrixlms.com.